 One of the most intriguing archeological sites in the Americas is Taima-taima and associated sites in northwest Venezuela.
 The site, discovered before Monte Verde, Chile, was the first definitive proof that the Clovis culture was not the first in the Americas.
-The Taima-taima site was dated to 12,000 BCE, two thousand years earlier than the Clovis culture, with human habitation continuing until about 8,000 BCE.
+The Taima-taima site was dated to 12,000 BCE, 1,400 years earlier than the Clovis culture, with human habitation continuing until about 8,000 BCE.

 Taima-taima and other nearby sites included the activity of mastadon butchering.
 Based on skeletal remains, this was a place where many mastadons were killed.
 This is the southernmost find of mastadons.
 They were more commonly found in southern Northamerica and Central America.
 In fact no other mastadon fossils have been found between Honduras and Venezuela.
 Mastadons are about the same size as elephants or woolly mammoths but are not very closely related.
 The mastadon's tusks could be as long as five meters.
 The tusks curved up but not so much as the mammoth.
 When a mastadon reared its head the tusks would be pointing nearly straight out.
 Imagine how intimidating!

 Based on an analysis of the meaning of the place name of Taima-taima and associated sites, we can now determine who settled here.
-It was likely not the same people who butchered mastadons in Northamerica and eventually developed the Clovis points.

 The Taima-taima people are the same as the Monte Verde culture in southern Chile.
 In both cases the place names are proto-Ch'orti' words.
 Looking at the map to the left [click to enlarge], shows that the only feasible way for a group from Monte Verde to reach Taima-taima, nearly from one tip of the continent to the other, was by boat (sail-raft) around the continent.
 Both sites are a few miles from navigable ocean water.